carlosjhr64/thesis/INTUITIVE.md

 > Just a bit of a tangent.
 > The things we're measuring do not live on a coordinate system
-> sitting nicely at some point where we get to read off [a,b,c], and
+> sitting nicely at some point where we get to read off [a,b,c].
-> then argue about the commensurability of a pair of measured length.
 > We say...
 "This looks like a foot, three inches, and say three quarters."
 > We're truncating what to us really does look like Real numbers.
-> Even in counting experiments
-> there's the issue of whether an event happened before the cutoff time.
-> To say that what we're measuring is of type Rational would actually be the position of "Faith".
-> :)
+> The chances that what we are measuring is commesurable with a given arbitrary unit is dismal.

 When one measures the energy of a simple harmonic oscillator, these measurements will also differ from the expected value of the energy.